-The Intrusion Detection/Prevention and Security Monitoring Policy applies to all individuals responsible for installing new information technology resources, operating existing information technology resources, and individuals charged with information technology resource security.
-Furthermore, this policy applies to all Clarendon College's network resource users, including students, faculty, staff, and third-party contractors.
+The Intrusion Detection/Prevention and Security Monitoring Policy applies to all individuals that are responsible for the installation of new information technology resources, the operation of existing information technology resources and individuals charged with information technology resource security.
+Furthermore, this policy applies to all users of Clarendon College's network resources, including students, faculty, staff, and third-party contractors.